Skip to main content

 Beaches in Biot

-The beach at Biot is covered in smooth stones rather than sand, with a huge stretch of beach that stretches all the way to Nice.
-You can rent paddleboards, kayaks and other water toys, or just swim in the calm waters and sunbathe.
 In the evening, join the local crowd enjoying the long summer twilight with a picnic on the beach.
-If you're looking for a sand beach then you should head down to Antibes or Juan les Pins, or travel past Nice to the stunning beaches at Villefranche and Cap D'ai- well worth the trip.
+If you're looking for a sandy beach then you should head down to Antibes or Juan les Pins, or travel past Nice to the stunning beaches at Villefranche and Cap D'ai, well worth the trip.

 Events in Biot

-Every Tuesday Biot hosts its Provencal market.
-Fresh produce, crafts, nic nacs and a friendly stall hosts give you the true French market experience.
-In September Biot also hosts the Italian market where you can enjoy all the Italian delicaces, delicious fresh produce and warm friendly atmosphere that comes from this neighbouring country.
+In September Biot also hosts the Italian market where you can enjoy all the Italian delicacies, delicious fresh produce and warm friendly atmosphere that comes from this neighbouring country.

-Things to Do in Biot
+Things to do in Biot

-Biot is an extremely interesting and culture rich place to visit.
+Biot is an extremely interesting and culturally rich place to visit.
 With a variety of galleries, museums, workshops and shops there is plenty to enjoy and do.
 There are regular sightseeing tours form the tourist office where experienced guides will take you around this beautiful town.
 Alternatively you can download a free audio guide to your iPhone or smartphone via the App store or Android store and discover the town at your own pace.

 If you fancy something more active why not head out into the blue ocean and enjoy some watersports.
 Wakeboarding, water-skiing and banana boating are among the few you can get wet and enjoy.
-With children in tow Marineland waterpark is a must.
-A short drive from Biot this waterpark has aquariums, animal shows and even some water rides – fun for kids and adults!

 If you want to venture further along the coastline then you can hire a yacht or boat for the day.
 With its amazing ports housing some of the largest boats in Europe you can join in the elite and hop on board and enjoy the wonderful coast for the day.
 Take a luxurious day trip to the popular St Tropez, explore the lovely towns along the coast or simply anchor out in the ocean and enjoy the peaceful sound of the waves.

 Biot has two golf courses very nearby.
 The 18-hole Biot Golf Course is one of the oldest courses on the Riviera, offering a flat, lovely, (if very short) course of some difficulty.
 It offers gorgeous views of the old village of Biot, as well as a friendly club which welcomes non-members with a good restaurant, club rental, lessons, driving range and pro-shop.
-In nearby Sophia Antipolis, you'll find Le Provencal Golf, a 9 hole architect-designed course offering narrow fairways and stunning views of the Alps.
+In nearby Sophia Antipolis, you'll find Le Provençal Golf, a 9-hole architect-designed course offering narrow fairways and stunning views of the Alps.

 Dining in Biot